jeremydumoulin/gtfs4ev/README.md

 ### Running simulations

 To run the code, you need to import the various modules you want to use from the `gtfs4ev/` package into a new python script.

+> :bulb: **Tip:** For a quick start, we recommend looking at the "run" files in the `scripts/` file.
+These files come with different sections of code that you can simply uncomment to get to familiar with the code step by step.
+Note that thee folder also contains a ' `preprocess_gtfs.py` file, which is a script containing pre-processing rules for some GTFS data.

-For the time being, you will find two types of modules in the package:
+You will find two types of modules in the package:
 * The core **classes** of gtfs4ev: GTFSFeed, TripSim, TrafficSim
-* Some more generic **helpers**: helpers.py, topology.py
+* **helpers.py**: various helper functions

 Both can be imported as modules to be used in the python script.
 ```python